 Alternate adding each Jell-O flavor into each hole.
 Refrigerate for 2-3 hours or until the Jell-O is set.

 In the bowl of a stand mixer equipped with a whisk attachment, or using an electric hand mixer, add the heavy cream and whip until it starts to thicken.

 Add the vanilla and confectioners’ sugar and whisk until stiff peaks form and the whipped cream starts to clump in the whisk.

 Place the whipped cream on top of the cake and smooth.
 Top with sprinkles and serve.

-Store in an air tight container in the refrigerator for up to 3 days.
+Store this Easter poke cake recipe in an air tight container in the refrigerator for up to 3 days.